patrik-drean/drean-property-ui/api-contract.md

   "listingPrice": number,
   "sellerPhone": "string",
   "sellerEmail": "string",
+  "lastContactDate": "string" | null,
+  "respondedDate": "string" | null,
+  "convertedDate": "string" | null, "underContractDate": "string" | null,
+  "soldDate": "string" | null,
   "tags": ["string"],
   "squareFootage": number | null,
   "units": number | null,
-  "notes": "string"
+  "notes": "string",
+  "leadScore": number | null
 }
 ```
 - **Response**: Created PropertyLead object
+- **Notes**:
-- **Note**: Duplicate addresses are allowed for property leads
+  - Duplicate addresses are allowed for property leads
+  - `leadScore` is optional (1-10).
+If not provided, it will be auto-calculated based on listing price and square footage
+  - If square footage is missing or zero, `leadScore` will be `null`
+  - If `leadScore` is provided, it must be between 1 and 10 (returns 400 Bad Request if invalid)
+  - `metadata` is read-only and managed by backend services

 ### Create Multiple Property Leads (Batch)
 - **Method**: POST